uonchiu/ng2popupdatepicker/README.md

 # ng2popupdatepicker
 A popup date picker using the ng2-bootstrap datepicker

-A Angular 2 component that shows a field for a popup datapicker from ng-bootstrap https://github.com/valor-software/ng2-bootstrap
+An Angular 2 component that shows a field to popup a datapicker from ng-bootstrap https://github.com/valor-software/ng2-bootstrap

 Tested on Angular RC4.